gislu/roads-safety-evaluating/README.md

 # Differentiating System of Dangerous Roads

 <p>
-	Desktop system with the GIS function, Database relevant function and Data Mining of Roads Security based ArcObject (C# Version).
+	A Data Mining system with the GIS function, Database relevant function and Data Mining of Roads Security based ArcObject (C# Version).

 </p>
 <p>